neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Timeline Deletion

-**During timeline/tenant deletion, the control plane must not regard an operation as complete when it receives a `202 Accepted` response**, because the node that sent that response might become permanently unavailable.
-The control plane must wait for the deletion to be truly complete (e.g. by polling for 404 while the tenant is still attached to the same pageserver), and handle the case where the pageserver becomes unavailable, either by waiting for a replacement with the same node_id, or by re-attaching the tenant elsewhere.
+During timeline/tenant deletion, the control plane must wait for the deletion to be truly complete (status 404) and also handle the case where the pageserver becomes unavailable, either by waiting for a replacement with the same node_id, or by *re-attaching the tenant elsewhere.

 **Sending a tenant/timeline deletion to a stale pageserver will still result in deletion** -- the control plane must persist its intent to delete